Dornavineeth/UnlearningFactory/docs/evaluation.md

 def rouge(model, **kwargs):
     """Calculate ROUGE metrics and return the aggregated value along with per-index scores."""
     # kwargs is populated on the basic of the metric configuration
+    # The configuration for datasets, collators mentioned in metric config are automatically instantiatied and are provided in kwargs
     tokenizer = kwargs["tokenizer"]
     data = kwargs["data"]
     collator = kwargs["collators"]